Nebraska Overtime Pay Laws for 2022, 2023

 Nebraska's Overtime Minimum Wage

-Nebraska law does not have a provision for overtime pay.
-In the absence of a previous agreement concerning overtime compensation, compensation for overtime can be claimed under the federal Fair Labor Standards Act for hours worked in excess of 40 during a given week.
+Nebraska law does not include a provision for the payment of overtime.
+Overtime wages can be claimed under the Nebraska Wage Payment and Collection Act only if those overtime wages were previously agreed to by the employer and the employee.
+Nonetheless, even in the absence of a previous agreement concerning overtime compensation, compensation for overtime can be claimed under the federal Fair Labor Standards Act for hours worked in excess of 40 during a given week.
+For questions regarding federal overtime requirements contact the U.S. Dept. of Labor, Division of Wage and Hour in Omaha at 402-221-4682.

 Am I eligible for overtime pay?